ChrisVicky/ImageDownloader/Diary.md

 2020/12/15
 	I suddenly came up the idea of using the translator for the repair-name part and I'll try it right after the Math Test on 12.25.

+2020/12/28
+	I was a little worried about my programme since it had a terrible face....
+Some bugs were made.
+I am going to debug Morgen.